elahe-dastan/sky/Readme.md

 ## Service
 I got a little confused.What does a **Service** exactly do??<br/>
 It is both a load balancer and a DNS name.

+## Redis
+I had to deploy a redis on kubernetese.Here is what I did in the redis directory, I need a single instance redis master to write the data and in order to make it highly available I manage replica redis slaves to read the data.